Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 After Belote, the most popular card game in France is Tarot, also called Jeu de Tarot.
 It typically requires four players, but three or five can play when you use a variation.

-This quick game only takes five minutes to complete.
-Once again, it uses a Piquet deck but with just 20 or 24 cards, depending on the number of players.
+This is one of the quickest French card games to play.
+It uses a Piquet deck but with just 20 or 24 cards, depending on the number of players.
 Bouillotte involves betting, calling, raising, and dropping out, much like poker.

-Also called Loo, Lanterloo is a trick-taking game originating from the 17th century.
-Today, there are many variations, all of which are quite like the English game All Fours — and Lanterloo even uses the same 52-card deck.
+Also called Loo, Lanterloo is a trick-taking game originating in the 17th century.
+Today, there are many variations, all of which are quite like the English game All Fours.
 You can play with 3 to 8 players but it is best with 5 to 7.

-Rams is similar to Lanterloo, except you can play with up to nine people.
+Another one of the many French card games to choose from, Rams is similar to Lanterloo except you can play with up to nine people.
 In the U.S., a version of Rams is often played as Rounce with a 52-card deck, but the traditional French game calls for Piquet cards.

 Polignac also goes by the names of Jeux des Valets and Four Jacks.
 Although it is related to Hearts and Black Lady, it uses a Piquet deck.
 Games usually require three to six players, but it is possible to play with more by using a 52-card deck.